tobiasbalmer/ResponseGrid/README.md

 For the tablet, there are 3 options.

 - Without changes, the cols just shrink.
-- With the class .middle-reorder on the row div, the cols 1/3 become 1/2, the 1/4 also 1/2, the 1/6 to 1/3 and the 1/12 to 1/6.
+- With the class `middle-reorder` on the row div, the cols 1/3 become 1/2, the 1/4 also 1/2, the 1/6 to 1/3 and the 1/12 to 1/6.
-- With the class .block, all cols become 100%.
+- With the class `block`, all cols become 100%.

 ```bash
 <div class="row middle-reorder">